+In early 2022, eleven trenches ranging from 15 to 100 m in length were completed, with a total of approximately 1,000 m.
 Several gold-rich, low-angle quartz-veined structural zones were exposed at Blueberry Hill, within volcanic rocks and along the margins of diorite rocks.
-These structural zones are similar to those seen at the large past producing Fennel pit, located only 500 metres to the east, where a stockwork of quartz veining includes low-angle, gold-rich quartz veins within the Omai quartz diorite stock, creating considerable interest in further follow-up work on the Blueberry Hill target area.
+These structural zones are similar to those seen at the large past producing Gilt Creek pit, located only 500 metres to the east, where a stockwork of quartz veining includes low-angle, gold-rich quartz veins within the Omai quartz diorite stock, creating considerable interest in further follow-up work on the Blueberry Hill target area.

 In 2022, 21 holes were drilled for a total of 5,880 m.
 The Wenot target was tested along a 2.8 km strike, significantly beyond the 1.5 km original pit.
 Eight (8) holes tested the western extension of the new Wenot deposit, as far as 900 m west of the previously mined Wenot pit area.
 This area is un-mined, other than some surficial saprolite, so is an attractive target for near surface deposits.
 The Wenot shear and associated quartz-feldspar porphyry with gold mineralization was encountered in all holes.
-At the far west end of the Wenot shear corridor, two dominant gold-bearing zones persist, illustrated in hole 220DD-047 which intersected: 2.5 g/t Au over 9.9 m and 5.96 g/t Au over 2.4 m.
-Two holes at the far eastern end of the Wenot pit.
+At the far west end of the Wenot shear corridor, an area known as the Camp Zone, two dominant gold-bearing zones persist, illustrated in hole 220DD-047 which intersected 2.5 g/t Au over 9.9 m and 5.96 g/t Au over 2.4 m.
+Two holes at the far eastern end of the Wenot deposit confirmed the presence of gold mineralization associated with the shear to at least 400 m east of the Wenot pit.
 Highlights include: 37.83 g/t Au over 2.0 m and 1.85 g/t over 12.7 m in Hole 220DD-046, and 1.84 g/t Au over 9.2 m in Hole 220DD-049.
 The confirmation of mineralization along a 2.8 km strike of the Wenot shear illustrates the vast potential of this gold-bearing structural corridor.

 Three holes (22ODD-051, -052 and -053) were drilled to test areas within the main Wenot target that are considered priorities as these holes tested the mineralization within an undrilled gap at the western end of the Wenot deposit and also tested for continuity at depth.
-These holes intersected several wide and very significant gold-bearing zones, with the highlights as follows:
+These holes intersected several wide and very significant gold-bearing zones, with the following highlights as: 2.27 g/t Au over 33.9m and 2.73 g/t Au over 10.5m in hole 22ODD-052, and 6.28 g/t Au over 7.3m and 1.92 g/t Au over 20.3m in hole 22ODD-051.

-In hole 220DD-052:

-- 1.34 g/t Au over 6.9 m

-- 1.32 g/t Au over 7.5 m

-- 2.27 g/t Au over 33.9 m

-- 2.73 g/t Au over 10.5 m

-- 1.10 g/t Au over 9.4 m

-And in hole 220DD-051: